OlgaGav/quick-javascript-quiz/README.md

 ![This image of the end page, when all the questions answered.
 It shows the current score, input field to add intials and submit button](assets/images/AllDone.png)

-At the end of the quiz you can check the best highest score.
+At the end of the quiz you can check the highest score.
 You can see this page by **View high scores** link at the top of the page as well.

 ![This image of the high scores page, table shows stored initials and corresponding score in descending order. ](assets/images/HighScores.png)